 Jean Gordon became the first female member of the Sydney Stock Exchange, initially as a partner of John Sweeney & Co, then as an individual member.

-The Australian Options market was established by the Sydney Stock Exchange on February 3, 1976 and provided the first marketplace outside North America for a new investment form - Exchange Traded Options (ETO).
+The Australian Options Market (AOM) was established by the Sydney Stock Exchange on February 3, 1976 and provided the first marketplace outside North America for a new investment form - Exchange Traded Options (ETO).
 Four stocks were initially traded: BHP, CSR, Western Mining Corp.
 Ltd and Woodside-Burmah Oil NL.

 Gold futures began trading for the first time on the Sydney Futures Exchange.